Bill Alley

-William Edward Alley (3 February 1919 – 26 November 2004) was a cricketer who played 400 first-class matches for New South Wales, Somerset and a Commonwealth XI.
+William Edward Alley (3 February 1919 – 26 November 2004) was an Australian cricketer who played 400 first-class matches for New South Wales, Somerset and a Commonwealth XI.
+After retiring as a cricketer, Alley continued as a cricket umpire for many years.

 Whilst in Australia, Alley was also a middleweight boxer, and was undefeated in 28 contests when he was forced to give it up after being hit on the head in the nets at cricket practice.
 His cricket career was interrupted and delayed both by his boxing career, and by World War Two, which saw first class cricket matches cancelled for 6 years.